archit120/Monero-Pool/README.md

 Monero-Pool
 ===========

+#### This project is broken because of changes in the CryptoNight protocol.
+There are no plans to revive it and getting it to work today can be significant work.
+Please look for other alternatives.

+---

 An open source Crypto Night Pool written in C# and C++ for maximum speed and efficiency for coins such as Monero and Bytecoin.
 Uses Redis for a high performance database.
 Also comes with a full fledged front end.